tmr08c/tmr08c.github.io/content/blog/2021/06/using-mix-install/index.md

 [This article](https://thinkingelixir.com/2019-04-running-an-elixir-file-as-a-script/) covers more of how this works as well as some of the downsides.

+## Bringing in Dependencies

-In order to further extend the ability for Elixir to be used in this scripting context, a new, experimental feature has [been added](https://github.com/elixir-lang/elixir/pull/10674) in Elixir's 1.12 release, [`Mix.Install`](https://hexdocs.pm/mix/1.12.0-rc.0/Mix.html#install/2).
-With `Mix.Install`, you can list dependencies to install just like you would in a `mix.exs` file.
+In order to further extend the ability for Elixir to be used in this scripting context, a new experimental feature has [been added](https://github.com/elixir-lang/elixir/pull/10674) in Elixir's 1.12 release, [`Mix.install`](https://hexdocs.pm/mix/1.12.0-rc.0/Mix.html#install/2).
+With `Mix.install`, you can list dependencies to use in your script like you would in a `mix.exs` file.
 If you are familiar with the Ruby ecosystem, this is similar to the [inline functionality provided by Bundler](https://bundler.io/guides/bundler_in_a_single_file_ruby_script.html).

+## A Basic `Mix.install`

-To start with something simple, let's steal an example from the documentation: JSON-encoding a map with the [Jason](https://github.com/michalmuskala/jason).
+To start with something simple, let's steal an example from the documentation: JSON-encoding a map with the [Jason](https://github.com/michalmuskala/jason) package.

 ```elixir
 Mix.install([:jason])